How to Remove Mold From Concrete Basement Walls

 Nobody wants mold in their homes.
 In addition to being quite unsightly to look at, some types of mold can also have negative health effects when people are exposed to it for long periods of time.

-If your concrete basement walls have recently fallen victim to mold infestation, you may be wondering how to go about getting rid of it.
+If your concrete basement walls have recently fallen victim to a mold infestation, you may be wondering how to go about getting rid of said mold infestation before it spreads and creates havoc in your basement.
 Below are the necessary steps to remove such an infestation from your home.

 Step 1 - Clean Your Basement Walls

 Like many DIY projects, the first step here is simply to clean.
 Before you can begin the mold removal process, you must give your concrete basement walls a thorough cleaning.
 You should begin this step by combining warm water with a mild brand of soap in a bucket or bowl that you are capable of lifting.
 Mix it thoroughly.
 How much cleaning solution you need will depend on how big the moldy section of your concrete wall is.

 Next, pour the newly formed cleaning solution into an empty spray bottle and proceed to vigorously apply it to your mold-laden basement walls.
 You will now need to use a sponge or a scrub brush to wipe the walls clean, taking care to fully purge any caked-on dirt deposits.
 Any remaining dirt or debris stands to cause problems when the mold removal process is underway, so when performing this step, take your time.
 This may seem like a silly first step but is actually incredibly important.

 Once your walls have been sufficiently cleaned, you'll be ready to move on.

 Step 2 - Apply Bleach to the Concrete Walls Infected by Mold

 Now that your concrete basement wall is nice and clean, you are ready to begin removing the wall-based mold.
 To start, fill a clean bucket with one cup of bleach and one gallon of warm water.
 Mix the two together thoroughly.